npge/npge/API.md

     alignment.
 "Letters" of this alignment are
     instances of Fragment, "sequences" of this alignment are ordered lists of fragments from one sequence.
-    Blockset alignment can include gaps.
+    Blockset alignment may include gaps.

 ![Graphical User Interface of NPG-explorer](http://i.imgur.com/f1LNSSL.png)